How to Visualize CloudQuery Data with Google Data Studio

-In this blog post, we will walk you through how to setup CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Google Data Studio for visualization, monitoring and reporting.
+In this guide, we will walk you through how to set up CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Google Data Studio (opens in a new tab) for visualization, monitoring and reporting.

 - ETL (Extract-Transform-Load) ingestion layer: CloudQuery (opens in a new tab)